DrewNaylor/Retiled/README.md

   - `pyside6` (`PySide6` via pip): Used for the UI of Python/QML-based components of Retiled
   - `qt6-quickcontrols2`: Provides Qt6 QtQuick controls that are used in each component
   - `qt6-wayland`: Allows Qt6 apps like the ones included in Retiled to run under Wayland
+  - `pyyaml` (`PyYAML` via pip, which is where I got it from and it's just in the repo, so you shouldn't have to worry about it unless you don't have the compiled library for it): Helps read yaml files, which are used for configuration
   - Python.NET (`pythonnet` via pip): Allows using .NET libraries from .NET; unsure of the exact package name, or if it's in pacman; not currently used as it doesn't work with Python 3.9 yet
   - `libopengl0`: Required if you want to run stuff on something like Linux Mint Cinnamon; not sure if this is installed by default on other distros, or if it's something that GTK ones lack; also not sure of the package name on non-Ubuntu distros
 - Avalonia-based components: